 Aside from fast-fingered kids taking advantage of tourists, any crime on the island is unusual.
 Santorini doesn't have any gang activity, and it would be unusual to find anyone fighting.
 Violence and drugs are almost unheard of on the island.

-Greek driving is infamous as being erratic at best and downright dangerous at worst.
+Greek driving is infamous for being erratic at best and downright dangerous at worst.
 Locals who know the roads drive very fast and get annoyed at tourists who are more cautious on the narrow, winding mountain roads.
 The resulting frustration can end in accidents, but they are rarely severe and are more inconvenient than a real danger.

 Best places to live in Santorini